MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/PS-remoting-second-hop.md

 ### Information on resource-based Kerberos constrained delegation

-- [What's New in Kerberos Authentication][whats-new]
+- [What's New in Kerberos Authentication][10]
-- [How Windows Server 2012 Eases the Pain of Kerberos Constrained Delegation, Part 1][kcd2012-1]
+- [How Windows Server 2012 Eases the Pain of Kerberos Constrained Delegation, Part 1][16]
-- [How Windows Server 2012 Eases the Pain of Kerberos Constrained Delegation, Part 2][kcd2012-2]
+- [How Windows Server 2012 Eases the Pain of Kerberos Constrained Delegation, Part 2][17]
-- [Understanding Kerberos Constrained Delegation for Azure Active Directory Application Proxy Deployments with Integrated Windows Authentication][kcdpaper]
+- [Understanding Kerberos Constrained Delegation for Azure Active Directory Application Proxy Deployments with Integrated Windows Authentication][14]
 - [[MS-ADA2] Active Directory Schema Attributes M2.210 Attribute msDS-AllowedToActOnBehalfOfOtherIdentity][MS-ADA2]
 - [[MS-SFU] Kerberos Protocol Extensions: Service for User and Constrained Delegation Protocol 1.3.2 S4U2proxy][MS-SFU]
-- [Remote Administration Without Constrained Delegation Using PrincipalsAllowedToDelegateToAccount][remote-admin]
+- [Remote Administration Without Constrained Delegation Using PrincipalsAllowedToDelegateToAccount][03]

 ## Kerberos delegation (unconstrained)

 You can also use Kerberos unconstrained delegation to make the second hop.
-Like all Kerberos scenarios, credentials are not stored.
-This method does not support the second hop for WinRM.
+Like all Kerberos scenarios, credentials aren't stored.
+This method doesn't support the second hop for WinRM.

 > [!WARNING]
-> This method provides no control of where delegated credentials are used.
-It is less secure than
+> This method provides no control of where delegated credentials are used. it's less secure than
 > CredSSP.
 This method should only be used for testing scenarios.

 ## Just Enough Administration (JEA)